Jakwadu/Activity-Recognition/README.md

 # Activity-Recognition
-A collection of scripts for training neural network based classifiers for the challenge of activity recognition from IMU data.
+A collection of scripts for training neural network based classifiers for the challenge of activity recognition from accelerometer data.
 The data set used can be downloaded from the UCI machine learning datadbase: https://archive.ics.uci.edu/ml/datasets/Activity+Recognition+from+Single+Chest-Mounted+Accelerometer

 # References
 Casale, P. Pujol, O. and Radeva, P.